 Okay, so this is a book review, but there’s a lot of story behind why I read this book, and I very much want to share it.
 I started to include the story of how I went from “I’ll eat anything if it tastes good” to “no more soda” to vegetarianism to veganism.
 All in less than one year.
 But as I wrote that into this review, it started to feel less like a review and more like a story of my family’s dramatic dietary changes over the past two months.
-To keep this review actually about the book, I will post my story in another post in a few days.
+To keep this review actually about the book, I will post my story in another post.

-|AUTHOR: Michael Pollan
+AUTHOR: Michael Pollan

 PUBLISHER: Dial Books